 Nearly half of young millennial drivers reported driving through a light that had just turned red when they could have safely stopped, compared to 36 percent of other drivers who participated in the study.
 Young millennials were also more than twice as likely to view red-light running as an acceptable form of driving behavior compared to other drivers surveyed (14 percent vs. 6 percent).

 U.S. Drivers’ Worsening Behavior May Have Caused More Traffic Fatalities

 The AAA study comes in the wake of the National Safety Council’s (NSC) estimation that 2016 was the deadliest year for motorists since 2007.

 According to the NSC, approximately 40,200 people were killed in auto accidents throughout the U.S. in 2016.
 Auto safety advocates have stated the increase could be attributed to the improving economy, which has created job growth and increased the number of drivers on U.S. roads and allowed motorists to travel more.

 However, the NSC also affirmed that high-risk behaviors such as those mentioned in the AAA Foundation’s study also contributed to the large number of deaths caused by auto accidents in 2016.
 NSC officials have stated that driver complacency is to blame for the casual outlook most have toward dangerous driving behaviors and the high rate of deadly car accidents.

-Drivers who regularly engage in high-risk behaviors are jeopardizing their lives and the safety of U.S. roads.
+Drivers who regularly engage in high-risk behaviors are jeopardizing their lives and the safety of other motorists sharing the roadway.
 Victims of car accidents caused by a negligent or reckless drivers may have legal options that could recover compensation for medical expenses, lost wages, and pain and suffering.